henry-pan/SonusStratos/README.md

 ## User Pages

 Users can edit their username, full name, city, country, bio, and profile picture on their user page.
-This page also displays the tracks the user has uploaded.
+This page also displays a list of all the tracks the user has uploaded.

 # Planned Features